Indian black money

 In India, black money is funds earned on the black market, on which income and other taxes have not been paid.
-Also, the unaccounted money that is concealed from the tax administrator is called black money.
-The black money is accumulated by the criminals, smugglers, and tax-evaders.
-Around ₹22,000 crores are supposed to have been accumulated by the criminals for vested interests, though writ petitions in the supreme court estimate this to be even larger, at ₹900 lakh crores.
+Also, the unaccounted for money that is concealed from the tax administrator is called black money.
+Black money is accumulated by criminals, smugglers, and tax-evaders.
+In India, around ₹22,000 crores are supposed to have been accumulated by the criminals for vested interests, though writ petitions in the supreme court estimate this to be even larger, at ₹900 lakh crores.